 The heading of this fact is quite the understatement, as the Chinese New Year is an event that is celebrated by 1/5 of Planet Earth’s human population!
 Furthermore, this time is China's winter vacation week, similar to that of the period between Christmas and New Year's Day that the UK and other countries observe.
 Children attending school in China are treated to around a month off, while university students receive even more time off!

 Chinese New Year is Hard Going for "Old" Singles!

 Chinese New Year is most definitely a joyous moment in the calendar, but for those singles who are over the ‘normal’ matrimonial age, it can be slightly more awkward, while being amusing for the younger siblings!
 Parents and relatives think singletons should be settled down by the age of 30, or 32 if you are male, when residing in China.

 So, as a result, New Year's Eve is a time when the embarrassing interrogations of the singles takes place!
 It’s widely known that parents can take matters into their own hands and arrange dates, with a view to marriage, for their unattached children.

 For those who are keen to avoid the interrogation from their families, renting a boyfriend or girlfriend for the New Year has become a popular option for single Chinese men and women alike.

 During the festive New Year period, some 200 million Mainland Chinese people will travel long distances as part of the holidays.
 So much so, that it has been cited that in the region of 3.5 billion journeys are carried out in China!
-To put this into perspective, fewer than 100 million people in the US travel further than 50 miles during the Christmas holidays, the American Automobile Association states.
+To put this into perspective, fewer than 100 million people in the US travel further than 50 miles during the Christmas holidays.